lruiz/MarkdownPapers/www/src/site/markdown/doxia-module.md

 MarkdownPapers and doxia
 ========================

 [Doxia] is a content generation framework, supporting a variety of markup languages, MarkdownPapers provides a doxia module that enables writing content in markdown format.

-Write all your docs in **src/site/markdown/** with **md** as file extension, for the moment you have to built from the [source code][Repo] since it hasn't been released.
-Then you have to configure your maven-site-plugin and include markdownpapers-doxia-module as dependency.
+Write all your docs in **src/site/markdown/** with **md** as file extension, then configure your maven-site-plugin and include markdownpapers-doxia-module as dependency.

     ...
     <plugin>